Perriex/Cmm-lexical-and-syntactic-analyzer/README.md

 With the help of ANTLR 4 tool and Java programming language, lexical and syntactic analyzer is written for --C language.

-Sample code for this launguage:
+Sample code for this language:

 ```
 struct Person begin